bhauman/lein-figwheel/README.md

 in a reloadable way.

-The best way to write reloadable code is to have lifecycle management that tares down the previous system and rebuilds a new one before injecting the current state.
+The best way to write reloadable code is to have lifecycle management that takes down the previous system and rebuilds a new one before injecting the current state.

 This tearing down and rebuilding of the system is simply sane